+You can use any edition of the books listed below, some other equivalent textbook, or no book at all.

-Physics 10 uses Hewitt's conceptual physics.
-Physics 50 uses James Walker, physics 2A - 2C series uses Halliday, Resnick and Walker and physics 4A - 4C series uses Serway and Jewett.
-Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd.
-You can use any edition of any of the textbooks or some other book that you prefer.
-You are not required to buy any specific textbook but you must use some textbook !, in order to do required chapter outlines.
-Textbook HW questions and problems will be made available to you, electronically by email, if you choose to not use the "official" textbook
+Physics 10 uses Hewitt's Conceptual Physics.

+Physics 50 uses James Walker's Physics

+Physics 2A - 2C series uses Halliday, Resnick and Walker

+Physics 4A - 4C series uses Physics for Scientists and engineers by Serway and Jewett.

+Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd edition

+You are not required to buy any specific textbook but you must use some textbook (or online source) in order to do required chapter outlines (summaries)... but it could be any equivalent book that you like (or is inexpensive) or is online.
+Textbook HW assignments from the "official" textbook will be made available to you at the library or by email, if you choose to not use the "official" textbook.

-Basic Short Overall description of class (attendance, quizzes and tests):
+Basic Short Overall description of class (attendance, guizzes and tests):

-1) There will usually be 1 to 2 short (approximately 10 minutes) quizzes for every 4 hours of lecture.
+- 1) There will usually be 1 to 2 short (approximately 10 minutes) quizzes for every 4 hours of lecture.
 Quizzes, (of length 5 to 7 minutes) are given nearly exactly at the beginning of class usually 5 to 7 minutes (so important to come to class on time).
 Quizzes will be on material covered in previous three lectures, and recent readings, and focus on a topic that you will be informed about.
-There are two midterms and a final.

-2) Students are expected to be on time for every session.
-Every two tardies (latenesses) - for any of the sessions (lab or lecture) is equivalent to an absence.
-Every absence after the 4th absence results in a half-point deduction on the final course grade.

-3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time.

-4) You should record all of your grades in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.
+There are two midterms and a final. - 2) Students are expected to be on time for every session.
+Every two tardies (latenesses) for any of the sessions (lab or lecture) is equivalent to an absence.
+Every absence after the 4th absence results in a half-point deduction on the final course grade. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time. - 4) You should record all of your grades in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.